Portfolio¶

 1.426112580298898

-- Sharpe of each individual asset
+- Sharpe ratio for each individual asset.

-- Rescale the weights for multiplication and create a new portfolio with the weights applied
+- Rescale the weights for multiplication and create a new portfolio with the weights applied.

-- Sharpe of the optimized portfolio
+- Sharpe ratio for the optimized portfolio.

 Position views¶